Aam-Digital/ndb-core/doc/compodoc_sources/concepts/configuration.md

 ### Views
 The largest part of the config file are the views.
 Each view entry starts with `view:`.
 The part that comes after the colon is what comes after the top level / in the URL of the app.
-There has to be one view entry with nothing after the colon, thus directing to the root path that is used as a default one the user opens the app.
+There has to be one view entry with nothing after the colon, thus directing to the root path that is used as a default one when the user opens the app.
 Paths can have multiple parts, e.g. `view:admin/conflicts`.
 If we append `:id`, then this is used as a parameter directly from the app, e.g. `view:child/:id` is the path for the child details view where the app provides the child entity id to be viewed to the component.